muntasirhsn/muntasirhsn.github.io/index.md

 ---

-## MLOps with AWS: End-to-End ML Pipelines and Deploymen
+## End-to-End ML Pipelines and Deployment at Scale
 Develop an end-to-end machine learning (ML) workflow with automation for all the steps including data preprocessing, training models at scale with distributed computing (GPUs/CPUs), model evaluation, deploying in production, model monitoring and drift detection with Amazon SageMaker Pipeline - a purpose-built CI/CD service.